The Carlos Alcaraz problem Jannik Sinner faces in mouthwatering French Open final

 Like the best champions, Sinner has displayed a tendency to learn from tough moments and come back stronger.
 “He’s a player who makes me a better player,” Sinner said of Alcaraz.
 “He pushes me to the limit.
 We try to understand where we have to improve for the next time I play against him.”
 Sinner has already displayed progress on the red dirt, progressing to his first major final on the surface, where he will face a true natural clay-court player in Alcaraz.

 Djokovic laughed at the suggestion.
-“They need to play against each for at least 10-plus years nonstop in order to be part of the same discussion,” he said.
-But on Sunday a rivalry will take its next step and both Sinner and Alcaraz will face their toughest test yet.
+“They need to play against each other for at least 10-plus years non-stop in order to be part of the same discussion,” he said.
+But on Sunday, a rivalry will take its next step, and both Sinner and Alcaraz will face their toughest test yet.

 Join our commenting forum